-The degree of supervision of Ms. Vudrag's work has not been revealed.
+The degree of supervision of these employee's work has not been revealed.

-It is not clear how many patents this employee had previously prepared index cards for.
+It is not clear how many patents these employees had previously prepared index cards for.

-Examples of other work functions carried out by her have not been provided.
+Examples of other work functions carried out by these employees has not been provided.

-It does not appear that any checks were made on her work, to assure proper execution of assigned tasks.
+It does not appear that any checks were made on their work, to assure proper execution of assigned tasks.